Join me!

 Natures Way Turmeric

-What about Litsea Essential Oil?
+What About Litsea Essential Oil?

 Another one of my secret ingredients for this sunflower turmeric soap, litsea essential oil comes from the evergreen shrub Litsea cubeba.